tc39/proposal-pattern-matching/README.md

-Since this would introduce no new functionality, just a dedicated syntactic form for a common operation and some amount of concordance with other languages, we're not pursuing this as part of the base proposal.
+Since this would introduce no new functionality, just a dedicated syntactic form for a common operation and some amount of concordance with other languages, we’re not pursuing this as part of the base proposal.

 ## Destructuring enhancements